tuhinkarmakar3882/RamCleaningUtility/README.md

 To address the problem of running into high ram usages and reduced speed of workflow, I developed a quick utility app to compress the ram-utilization without losing any program state.

-> This version is mainly for Windows Users!
+> .exe version is mainly for Windows Users!

+### Ram Cleaner 2.0 is here!

+> with Cross Platform support!